yyppsk/JavaScript-Mastering/README.md

 JavaScript is a powerful and versatile programming language that is primarily used for web development.
 It allows you to add dynamic and interactive elements to websites, making them more engaging and user-friendly.
 JavaScript is supported by all modern web browsers, making it a crucial tool for front-end web development.

+# Projects :
+## Guess My Number Game

+Welcome to the Guess My Number Game repository!

+Guess My Number is a simple interactive game where players try to guess a randomly generated number within a given range.
+In this particular implementation, the number to be guessed falls between 0 and 20.
+The game provides feedback to the player, indicating whether their guess is too high or too low, helping them narrow down the correct answer.
+The goal is to guess the number in the fewest attempts possible and achieve the highest score.

+To experience the game, please visit the [Guess My Number Game](https://yyppsk.github.io/JavaScript-Mastering/05-Guess-My-Number/starter/) website.
+Feel free to explore the code and contribute to the project to enhance its features and functionality.
+Happy guessing!

 ## Key Features of JavaScript

 - **Easy to Learn:** JavaScript has a syntax similar to other popular programming languages, such as Java and C, making it relatively easy to pick up for beginners.